 Sundays: This tab contains information relevant to our weekly services, including what to expect at a typical service, our offerings for kids, a synopsis of our current talk series, and an archive of past messages.

-Connect: Check out this tab if you are interested in getting to know people at the Vineyard.
+Connect: Check out this tab if you are interested in getting to know people at Mosaic.
 It lists activites that are designed to help people get connected with the variety of programs and groups that we offer.

 Learn: Interested in exploring faith?
 Want to learn more about a specific topic?
 We offer a variety of classes, retreats, and discussion groups.
 Check out this tab to find out more about those offerings.

 Serve: We offer a variety of volunteer opportunities within our church.
 These include Mosaic initiatives purposed to serve the Philadelphia community, partnerships with local organizations, and programs that support the church.
 If you'd like to get involved, check out this tab to find an opportunity that suits you.